 MRI-Guided Focused Ultrasound

-MRI-guided focused ultrasound is an exciting technology for treating tremor without the need for an incision or anesthesia.
+MRI-guided focused ultrasound is an exciting technology for treating essential tremor and Parkinson’s Disease without the need for an incision or anesthesia.

-The procedure uses sound waves from an ultrasound array to create a tiny lesion in the brain in the circuit responsible for causing tremor.
-Tremor relief is immediate, and the procedure is performed as an outpatient, meaning that there is no overnight hospital stay.
+The procedure uses sound waves from an ultrasound array to create a tiny lesion in the brain.
+Symptom relief is immediate, and the procedure is performed as an outpatient, meaning that there is no overnight hospital stay.

-Focused ultrasound is a form of thalamotomy, and it can be used for patients with essential tremor and Parkinson’s disease.
+Focused ultrasound is the most common type of thalamotomy in the United States for treating patients with essential tremor.
+Focused ultrasound can also be used for treating Parkinson’s disease in one of several different ways.
 It is an alternative to deep brain stimulation (DBS).
-I have a particular interest and specialized training in thalamotomy, and I am the director of movement disorder surgery at Swedish Medical Center.
+I have a particular interest and specialized training in these procedures, and I am the director of movement disorder surgery at Swedish Medical Center.

 If you live near Denver and have essential tremor or Parkinson’s Disease, please consider meeting me in consultation to learn about your treatment options.